Search information pages

 The full text of all research articles published by BioMed Central is also available on SpringerLink.

-BioMed Central is working closely with Thomson Reuters (ISI) to ensure that citation analysis of articles published in Conflict and Health will be available.
+Conflict and Health has an unofficial Impact Factor of 0.86.
+BioMed Central is working with Thomson Reuters (ISI) to ensure that citation analysis of articles published in Conflict and Health will be available.

 Publication and peer review process